xlambein/xlambein.github.io/pages/recipes/split-peas-leek-soup.md

 ---
 tags:
   - soup
-servings: 4
+servings: 6
 ---

 # Split Peas and Leek Soup

 ## Ingredients

-- 300g split peas
+- 200g split peas
-- 4 leeks, chopped
+- 3 leeks, chopped
 - 4 carrots, roughly chunked
-- 1L vegetable stock
+- 1 1/2 tbsp veggie stock powder
 - milk

 ## Directions

-1. Heat half the vegetable stock in a large pot, then cook the peas for about 20 minutes.
+1. In a large pot, cover the peas with boiling water and let them simmer until cooked through, for about 30 minutes.
+To speed up cooking time, you can pre-soak the peas a few hours in advance.

-2. Add the white part of the leeks, along with the carrots and the remaining stock.
-Cook for 20 more minutes, or until everything is cooked through.
+2. Add the chopped veggies, alongside the veggie stock, and add hot water until nearly covered.
+Simmer for an additional 20 minutes, until the carrots are fork-tender.

-3. Blend the soup and add milk and/or water until the consistency is right.
+3. Blend the soup, adding milk and/or water until the consistency is right.
+Season to taste with salt and pepper.

+4. Serve with croutons and/or toasted bread and butter.